 What Is OSDI?
-Understanding the Gold Standard in Dry Eye Screening
+Understanding a Widely Used Dry Eye Screening Questionnaire

 If you've searched for "dry eye test" online, you've likely come across OSDI, short for Ocular Surface Disease Index.
 It's one of the most widely used dry eye symptom screening questionnaires in both clinical settings and research.